ruslanlap/Owner-avatar-pre-commit-auto-script-/README.md

 1. Ensure Git and Gitleaks are installed and accessible in your environment.
 2. Run the script and enter the Git repository URL when prompted.
 3. Monitor the script's output for scan results and follow any actionable items indicated.
-# GitLeaks Scanner 🕵️‍♂️🔍

-This Bash script automates the process of scanning a Git repository for sensitive information using Gitleaks.

 ## Features